UCMJ Article 87b

 The MCM states a service member may be prosecuted for a violation of Article 89 (Disrespect Toward a Superior Commissioned Officer) if they behave with disrespect toward that service member’s superior commissioned officer.

-1. that the accused did or omitted certain acts or used certain language to or concerning a certain commissioned officer;
+1. that the accused did or omitted certain acts or used specific language to or concerning a specific commissioned officer;

 2. that such behavior or language was directed toward that officer;